elfensky/taniatours-archive/README.md

 Reply to reviews.

 **Nice to have**
+- CI/CD with Github Actions to Test / Deploy the project
 - email notifications when booking a tour for user and admin
 - payment processor integration
 - calendar API for admin agenda to sync to phone + generate ics calendar file for user.
 - reviews have images
 - front-end based image optimization

 ## frontend
 Feature: user-facing website: